authelia/authelia/docs/content/integration/openid-connect/introduction.md

 #### OAuth 2.0 Authorization Server Issuer Identification

-The [RFC9207: OAuth 2.0 Authorization Server Issuer Identification] implementation allows relying parties to validate the Authorization Response was returned by the expected issuer by ensuring the response includes the exact issuer in the response.
+The [RFC9207: OAuth 2.0 Authorization Server Issuer Identification] implementation allows Relying Parties to validate the Authorization Response was returned by the expected issuer by ensuring the response includes the exact issuer in the response.
 This is an additional check in addition to the `state` parameter.